jreel/jreel.github.io/_posts/2017-07-21-jekyll-tips-tricks-and-best-practices.md

 Since Jekyll serves up static webpages, one must use third-party services for any dynamic content such as user comments.
 Disqus is one such service, and [here's the steps I followed to get Disqus comments on my posts]({{ site.baseurl }}{% post_url 2017-07-21-setting-up-disqus-comments-on-jekyll %}).

+### Using _data for things like social media
+Following the 'DRY' development principle, it makes the most sense to define anything -- especially a collection of data -- only once, and utilize a `for` loop to display it as needed.
+This works really well for [including a series of linked social media icons on your Jekyll site]({{ site.baseurl }}{% post_url 2017-07-25-social-media-icons-on-jekyll %}).

 ## That's all for now...